 History of Citi Field

 The New York Mets began playing baseball in 1964 at Shea Stadium in the Queens Borough of New York City.
 The New York Mets played second fiddle to the Yankees for years until the 1980s, when the Mets became the dominant team in the city.
-The 1986 defeat of the Boston Red Sox to win the World Series, in one of the most memorable World Series ever, put the Mets on top of the city for the first time ever and grew the Mets fan base in NYC and all around the United States.
-The Mets previous field, Shea Stadium, was originally built as a multi-purpose stadium and did not have very good seating for baseball games.
+The 1986 defeat of the Boston Red Sox to win the World Series, in one of the most memorable World Series ever, put the Mets on top of the city for the first time and grew the Mets fan base in NYC and all around the United States.
+The Mets' previous field, Shea Stadium, was originally built as a multi-purpose stadium and did not have very good seating for baseball games.
 In 2009, after three years of construction, Citi Field was opened as the brand new baseball stadium to the Mets.
-Former NYC mayor Rudy Giuliani was the force behind the building of both Citi Field and the new Yankee stadium as he passed a $1.6 billion dollar plan to create new stadiums for both the Mets and the New York Yankees.
-A college game between NYC local St. John’s versus Georgetown was actually the first official game played on Citi Field on 03/29/2009.
-The Mets opened play on this field just a couple weeks later versus the San Diego Padres on 04/13/2009.
+Former NYC mayor Rudy Giuliani was the force behind the building of both Citi Field and the new Yankee Stadium as he passed a $1.6 billion plan to create new stadiums for both the Mets and the New York Yankees.
+A college game between NYC local St. John's versus Georgetown was the first official game played on Citi Field on March 9, 2009.
+The Mets opened play on this field just a couple of weeks later versus the San Diego Padres on 04/13/2009.
 Besides the Mets games, Citi Field was host to the 2013 MLB All-Star game festivities.

 Citi Field Capacity